JoinCODED/WS-Dart-M9-Asyncrounus-Programming/01_Asyncrounus_programming/03_Async_await.md

 }
 ```

-Like this, we are telling dart to a`WAIT` for the future to be finished but we ran into another error:
+We are telling Dart to `WAIT` for the future to be finished, but we ran into another error:

 ```
 The await expression can only be used in an async function.
 ```

-Those are twins, `async` and `await`, you can't use `await` unless you mark your function as `async`, so let's do that:
+These are twins, `async` and `await`.
+You can't use `await` unless you mark your function as `async`.
+Let's do that:

 ```dart
 void main () async {